 every 6 s.
 Light mounted atop a metal structure at the end of a long pier.

-A small photo is available (first photo on the page), and Google has a satellite view.
+Norbert Geerardyn has a photo, and Google has a satellite view.
 Kpémé is a

 port for the shipment of phosphate from nearby mines.
 The pier extends about